joshferrell/student-portfolio/content/project/2015-world-expo.md

 [[researchAssistant.inactive]]
 	name = "Kymberley Chu"
-	description = "Kymberley Chu is a current University of California, Davis student double majoring in Cognitive Science and International Relations.
+	description = "Kymberley Chu graduated in 2021 from the University of California, Davis double majoring in Anthropology and International Relations.
 Kymberley aspires to pursue academic research and PhD programs that examine social issues such as the psychology of racism.
 She enjoys reading, coding, weightlifting and making mind maps in her free time." url = "https://www.linkedin.com/in/kymberleychu/"

 [[researchAssistant.inactive]]